Thorpe Park: Fright Nights

-Fright Nights, formerly styled as "Fright Nites", is Thorpe Park's annual Halloween event and the largest Halloween event of its kind in the United Kingdom.
+Fright Nights, formerly styled as "Fright Nites", is Thorpe Park's annual Halloween event and one of the largest Halloween events of its kind in the United Kingdom.
 The event has run at the park since 2002, celebrating Halloween with extended opening hours and a range of temporary Halloween attractions.
 Roaming actors in costume or make-up can also be found around the park.
-During Fright Nights, the park remains open until 9 pm, with a selection of "scare mazes" available for guests, who usually enter in groups of eight to ten.
-"Face It Alone" has sometimes been offered as an upcharge experience, in which a guest enters alone and must sign a disclaimer before participating.
+During Fright Nights, the park operates with extended opening hours and features a series of themed “scare mazes”.
+In previous years, the park also offered an additional paid experience titled Face It Alone, which allowed an individual guest to navigate a scare maze alone; participation required the signing of a liability disclaimer.

-In 2013, Fright Nights was relaunched with a horror film theme following a three-year contract with Lionsgate.
-All pre-existing Fright Nights attractions, with the exception of The Asylum and Saw: Alive, were removed to make way for new horror film-themed attractions.
+In 2013, Fright Nights was rebranded to feature a horror film–themed format under a three-year licensing agreement with Lionsgate.
+As part of this rebranding, all existing Fright Nights attractions were discontinued, with the exception of The Asylum and Saw: Alive, and replaced by new scare attractions based on popular horror films produced or distributed by Lionsgate.

-In 2014, following the opening of the Thorpe Shark Hotel, Thorpe Park introduced two overnight scare experiences.
-One involved a "night terror" character appearing in guests' hotel rooms during the night, while the other, the "Extra Cut", involved guests being "kidnapped" from their room and chased throughout the park.
+In 2014, following the opening of the Thorpe Shark Hotel, Thorpe Park introduced two overnight scare experiences for guests.
+The first involved a “night terror” character entering guest rooms during the night, while the second, called the “Extra Cut,” staged a scenario in which guests were “kidnapped” from their rooms and pursued throughout the park.

-In 2017, Fright Nights was reinvented with a Walking Dead theme.
-Two new Walking Dead attractions were introduced to coincide with the premiere of the show's eighth series.
-Saw: Alive, The Big Top and Platform 15 remained from previous years, with Containment returning as an upcharge attraction.
+In 2017, Fright Nights was redesigned with a Walking Dead theme in collaboration with The Walking Dead.
+Two new attractions based on the series were introduced to coincide with the premiere of its eighth season.
+Existing attractions from previous years, including Saw: Alive, The Big Top, and Platform 15, were retained, while Containment returned as a paid upcharge experience.

-In 2020, restrictions introduced due to the COVID-19 pandemic meant that only two mazes operated: Platform 15 and Roots of Evil, both of which took place primarily outdoors.
-A wide selection of scare zones was introduced for the first time at Fright Nights, including The Swarm: Invasion on Swarm Island, Creek Freaks Unchained in Old Town, The Fearstival Arena in the Dockyard, The Howling of LycanThorpe High in Lost City (on the site near Zodiac and Rush typically used for a scare maze), and Terror at Amity High returning for its third year on the Stealth Plaza.
-The Crows were also added as roaming scarecrows, primarily based in key locations but appearing throughout the park and interacting with other scare zones.
+In 2020, restrictions associated with the COVID-19 pandemic limited Fright Nights operations to two scare mazes: Platform 15 and Roots of Evil, both of which were primarily outdoors.
+For the first time, a range of scare zones was introduced across the park, including The Swarm: Invasion on Swarm Island, Creek Freaks Unchained in Old Town, The Fearstival Arena in the Dockyard, The Howling of LycanThorpe High in Lost City on the site typically used for a scare maze near Zodiac and Rush, and Terror at Amity High, returning for its third year on Stealth Plaza.
+Additionally, The Crows were introduced as roaming scarecrows, stationed at key locations but moving throughout the park and interacting with other scare zones.